Frankly 3a Review 2025: Pros & Cons

 From a technical point of view, Frankly 3a has good security.
 The app is linked to your phone.
 Having your password will not be enough for anyone to access your account.
 It is the default way of securing mobile applications these days.

 Your invested assets will be held in your name as shares of the various Swisscanto funds.
 If ZKB fails, the shares will still be yours.
 It may take some time to recover, but it is safe.
-And the cash will be held by ZKB.
+ZKB will hold the cash.

-Overall, there is nothing wrong with the security of Frankly 3a.
-They are not doing anything special but provide the same security level as other similar apps.
+Overall, Frankly 3a’s security is fine.
+It does not do anything special but provides the same security level as similar apps.

 Alternatives